kydzoster/Olympia-Gym/README.md

 I chose to build this project as an example website for my local Gym, it serves purely as what I can create for them if they will decide to hire me.

-Despite my limited knowledge in website building they liked my page and they are happy to work with me.
+Despite my limited knowledge in website building, they liked my page and they are happy to work with me.

 ---